Skip to main content

 There are several ways to filter the large list of entities displayed in Assets:

-• Additional filters by class and/or type
+• Filter by class and/or type using the left panel

 info